Anonymousauthor2024/Supplementary-documentation/rebuttal/rebuttal response.md

+**Explanation for Demographic (Reviewer B & D)**:
+Our sample size aligns with qualitative research standards [[1]](https://ieeexplore.ieee.org/document/10335652) [[2]](https://ieeexplore.ieee.org/document/10179339).
+Our community discussions from Reddit, involving 2000+ users, also expand the generalizability of our findings.

+As for our experienced sample, 30% of participants have less than 2 years of experience.
+While these users tend to find audit information harder to understand, trust audits less, and have a more limited impact compared to experienced users, the overall trends are similar.
+These findings are reflected in our paper.

+However, we acknowledge the potential limitations in our demographic due to sample size and experience background, and we will add this to the limitations section.
+The themes and patterns identified in this research provide preliminary insights and a foundation for future studies.

+**Removal of Design Implication for Web2 (ReviewerA&C)** We acknowledge the significant differences between Web2 and the Web3 ecosystem.
+Following the reviewer's suggestion, we will remove the design implications related to Web2.
+This removal is reasonable and does not affect the completeness or contributions of our paper, as our work serves as a cornerstone for future Web3 security initiatives and a model for usable security.

-**Clarification of the Relationship Between Methods and Findings(Reviewer775A)**
+**Clarification of the Relationship Between Methods and Findings ((ReviewerA))**:
-1. **Case Study**:
+We have revised the methods section to clearly explain how our approach addresses the RQs and derives our findings.
+To provide a clearer understanding of the relationships between methods, findings, and RQs, we have included both a figure (showing the relationship between methods and RQs) and a table (summarizing the connections between methods, findings, and RQs).
+We have also provided a detailed explanation in the [online document](https://github.com/Anonymousauthor2024/Supplementary-documentation/blob/main/Research%20Method%2C%20Research%20Questions%2C%20and%20Findings%20Relationship.md).

+Specifically:
-   The case study includes two key steps:
+1. **Case Study** includes two key steps:
    - **Observing audit information of audited projects**.
    - **Reviewing audit firms' homepage information disclosures**.
+     - This provides **empirical validation** for our interview findings.

-   These two steps together contribute to forming the **interaction framework** for Web3 auditing within the Web3 ecosystem.
-This framework serves as a foundation for the subsequent **interview design**.
-The second step, the **review of audit firms' homepage disclosures**, provides **empirical validation** for our interview findings.
+   Together, these steps form the **interaction framework** for Web3 auditing, which serves as the foundation for the **interview design**.

-2. **Interviews**:
-   **Interviews** serve as the **primary research method**, uncovering the majority of the findings.
+2. **Interviews** serve as the **primary research method**, uncovering most of the findings.

-3. **Reddit**:
-   As the platform for **online community analysis**, **Reddit** supplements and cross-validates the interview findings.
+3. **Reddit Analysis** supplements and cross-validates the interview findings:
-   - The **qualitative analysis** results are primarily based on **thematic categorization**, which cross-validates the interview findings.
+   - **Qualitative analysis** through **thematic categorization** supports the interview findings.
-   - The **quantitative analysis** results were adjusted, mainly using **sentiment analysis**, to capture the online community's attitudes.
+   - **Quantitative analysis**, using **sentiment analysis**, captures online community attitudes.

-**Details about Case Study (Reviewer775A)**
+**Details about Case Study (ReviewerA)**
 We provided details about the ***case study***, including examples of information sources about audit firms.
 You can find them at:
 - [Information source examples](https://github.com/Anonymousauthor2024/Supplementary-documentation/blob/main/Case%20Study%3A%20Information%20Sources%20and%20Sample.md)
 - [List of 21 audit firm websites](https://github.com/Anonymousauthor2024/Supplementary-documentation/blob/main/Case%20Study%3A%20List%20of%2021%20audit%20firm%20websites.csv)
 - [Review protocol and results](https://github.com/Anonymousauthor2024/Supplementary-documentation/blob/main/Case%20Study:%20Web3%20Auditing%20Website%20Review.md)

-**Validation of GPT-4y (Reviewer775A)**
+**Validation of GPT-4 (ReviewerA)**

-We provide details about Classification Tasks Using GPT-4 in  [Supplementary-documentation](https://github.com/Anonymousauthor2024/Supplementary-documentation/blob/main/Reddit%20Study%3A%20Classification%20Tasks%20Using%20GPT-4.md).
-The process of how we develop prompts and what prompts we use are provided.

-我们当时都计算了准确率，都达到了80%以上。基于reviewerA的意见我们又计算了recall率均在80%以上。

-关于情感分析的GPT-4验证的ground truth建立我们也update details.
-[Sentiment](https://github.com/Anonymousauthor2024/Supplementary-documentation/tree/main)

-**Finding 一致性表达(Reviewer775A)** 已经修改成为一致性用绝对数值报告所有意见的访谈者数量。

-**design implication improvement for Web2(Reviewer775A&C)** 认为web2的建议没有价值，考虑到web2的环境是中心化的，用户信心是充足的
-- A认为应该删除，

-- C认为不考虑 Web2 和 Web3 环境之间的实际和背景差异去公开审计报告过于乐观，Web2 中的审计公司通常在保密协议下运营，以防止公开披露详细的客户信息

-**Explanation for Demographic(Reviewer775B&D)**
-Our sample size aligns with the standards for qualitative research[1](https://ieeexplore.ieee.org/document/10335652)[2](https://ieeexplore.ieee.org/document/10179339/).
-我们的community discussion from reddit也同样扩展了我们的finding generalization，as 涉及到600多个user。

-关于群体专业性的质疑，这是因为auditing作为一种比较安全技术性的报告，对于user而言有兴趣去阅读就有一定的专业性门槛要求，因此我们的受访者中专业知识程度较高。
+We greatly appreciate your suggestions for further validation of the GPT-4 analysis.
+In response, we have made the following updates:

+1. We have provided detailed information about the classification tasks using GPT-4 in the [Supplementary-documentation](https://github.com/Anonymousauthor2024/Supplementary-documentation/blob/main/Reddit%20Study%3A%20Classification%20Tasks%20Using%20GPT-4.md).
+This includes the development process and the specific prompts used.

+2. We acknowledge the previous limitation of not considering the recall rate.
+This will be addressed in the updated limitations section.
+Also, we re-evaluate the recall rates, which were consistently above 80%.

+3. For **Sentiment Analysis Validation**, we have revised the section regarding the ground truth establishment for sentiment analysis using GPT-4 in the updated version.
+A detailed explanation is provided in this [document](https://github.com/Anonymousauthor2024/Supplementary-documentation/tree/main).

+**Consistency in Reporting Findings ((ReviewerA))**:We have revised the findings to report the number of interview participants using absolute values for consistency.

 **rq和related work(reviewerA)**
 。。。

-**同隐私政策研究的工作的对比reviewerC**
-C认为和隐私政策研究有很多相似之处，需要阐明这项研究如何为 Web3 审计文献做出独特贡献。
-解决这些相似之处还有助于得出与 Web3 审计实践相关的更多独特见解和建议。

-**解决方案复杂性的反驳reviewB**
-并不难以实施，例如问题代码在源代码中的联动展示；我们提供建议更多的可以比较指标等，都是已经有人在做可以优化的事情。

-**补充知道审计成本的受访者细节(reviewerD)**
-剩下的10%的受访者知道成本是因为周围的朋友开发过application并申请过审计服务因此知道的。价格区间很大，几千到几万美元的都有。
-我们会补充在文档里。
+**Rebuttal to Solution Complexity (ReviewerB)**:
+We acknowledge that the widespread adoption of our design implications may take time.
+However, we are collaborating with leading auditing firms and providing practical recommendations.
+Some of our suggestions have already been adopted, such as CertiK's implementation of data change logs and easily accessible explanations for security metrics calculations (https://skynet.certik.com/).

+**Comparison with Privacy Policy Research(reviewerC)**

+We acknowledge the insights of privacy policy research in conveying information to users and understand its similarities with Web3 auditing, particularly in terms of how complex terminology impacts user comprehension.
+Measures from privacy policy research, such as simplifying language, using icons, and summaries, indeed provide valuable insights for improving information delivery in Web3 audits.

+However, there are significant differences between the two in terms of information delivery, user initiative, disclosure methods, authority, and educational roles.
+These differences lead to varying focus points in studying user perceptions and necessitate different design recommendations.
+We have provided a detailed comparison in our [online document](https://github.com/Anonymousauthor2024/Supplementary-documentation/blob/main/Discussion%3A%20Comparison%20with%20Privacy%20Policy%20Research.md).

+**Explanation for 10% of Interviewee Knowing Price Information (ReviewerD)**:
+The 10% of interviewees in our study, which amounts to 2 individuals, learned about price information from friends who had received audit services.
+The price ranges they mentioned varied significantly, from several thousand to tens of thousands of dollars.
+We will update this information in the paper to enhance clarity for readers.

+Your suggestions are valuable, and we are willing to update this comparison in the revised discussion.